akouz/HBus/HBus_MOSFET4/White_LED_strip/README.md

  # White LED strip

-I have a white LED strip at entry door.
 This sketch combines functions of light sensor and movement detector:
   * In the evening it set LED strip on for 4 hours at half brightness
   * If a movement detected while it is dark then LED strip is set to full brightness for 1 min; it is retriggered by every detected movement